kingstinct/zemble/readme.md

 CMS-plugin:
 Gör så att det är lätt att extenda åt "båda hållen".
 Har vi en entitet (Recipe) så vore det coolt att kunna hantera det dynamiskt på CMS-nivå - men lägga till resolvers som extendar funktionaliteten.

-Support parallel authentication flows?
-Use directives to separate expected authentication mechanisms.
-So we can have a token that contains { integrationId: ObjectId }, { userId: ObjectId } as well as { apiKey: ObjectId } and type them safely for each resolver, for example: resolver1 @AuthContextWithToken (no auth required) resolver2 (user auth, default) resolver3 @integrationAuth (integration auth) resolver4 @integrationAuth @userAuth (either goes) resolver5 @apiAuth (api auth)

-## Plugins

-Plugins are reusable pieces of functionality that can be added to a system.
-Plugins can depend on other plugins, and can be depended on by other plugins.
-Plugins should preferably contain one piece of functionality, and should be as loosely coupled as possible.

-Some plugins act as middleware, which means they can traverse other plugins without any direct dependency on them.
-Examples of this is:
-- the core GraphQL plugin, which adds schema and resolvers from other plugins.
-- the core Queue plugin, which adds queues from other plugins.

-Every plugin exposes a config.
-The config is fully typed and can be configured in detail when composing the app.
-Environment variables (including .env-files) are also fully supported it is suggested that plugins listens to environment variables wherever possible, for example the core KV, Queue and PubSub plugins accepts the REDIS_URL environment variable to configure the Redis connection, while still allowing overriding this for every plugin individually.

-An app can be just a set of plugins without any custom code.
-It can also contain custom code, any middleware will traverse this custom code in the same way as it traverses plugins.

-Concepts:
-- An app is a set of configured plugins with or without custom code.
-- A plugin is a reusable piece of functionality that can be added to an app.
-It can provide middleware that traverses other plugins.
-- Every plugin has a config that can be configured in detail when composing an app.